The Diversity of Intelligence

 Use the list of 71 learning methods to identify:

-Eight methods that you know are most effective for you;
+Eight methods that you know are most effective for you

-Three methods that you have never used and that you feel challenged to try out.
+Three methods that you have never used and that you feel challenged to try out

-Second, choose one method from each of the three lists above.
-Use each method to learn one relatively simple thing that you find fun, like learning to make a soufflé, learning a new card trick or learning the lyrics from a song.
+Then, choose one method from each of the three lists above.
+Use each method to learn one relatively simple thing that you find fun, like learning to make a soufflé, learning a new card trick or learning the lyrics to a song.
 This will imply that you learn three things with three different methods.
 By doing this, you’ll understand better what a learning method is and what works for you.

 The theory of multiple intelligences reveals diversity among the ways we can grow and develop.